MicrosoftDocs/appcenter-docs/docs/sdk/analytics/cordova.md

 ## Custom events

-You can track your own custom events with **up to twenty properties** to understand the interaction between your users and the app.
+You can track your own custom events with **up to 20 properties** to understand the interaction between your users and the app.

 Once you have started the SDK, use the `trackEvent` method to track your events with properties.
 You can send **up to 200 distinct event names**.
 Also, there's a maximum limit of 256 characters per event name and 125 characters per event property name and event property value.